mGalarnyk/datasciencecoursera/2_R_Programming/quizzes/quiz4.md

 ### Answer

-It ensures that the sequence of random numbers is reproducible.
+It ensures that the sequence of random numbers starts in a specific place and is therefore reproducible.

 Question 4